myaomeow/myaomeow.github.io/_pages/about.md

 # Newsworthy
 > **October 2020**

+  1. Gave an informal talk on CAR T-cell and checkpoint blockade technologies to high schools students today!
+Grateful to have talked with the next generation of future scientists.
+Link to the recording is [here](https://www.youtube.com/watch?v=4fSCKN2hO34).
-  1. Honored to be presenting my research on [probiotics in cancer therapy](/projects/#cancer-therapy-using-engineered-probiotics) at the [2020 Biomedical Engineering Society Annual Meeting](https://www.bmes.org/annualmeeting).
-Although a virtual conference, this will be an exciting opportunity to talk about my research!
+  2. Honored to have presented my research on [probiotics in cancer therapy](/projects/#cancer-therapy-using-engineered-probiotics) at the [2020 Biomedical Engineering Society Annual Meeting](https://www.bmes.org/annualmeeting).
+Although a virtual conference, this was an exciting opportunity to talk about my research and meet with other researchers!

 > **July 2020**